jackpal/jackpal.github.io/_posts/2009-06-01-Living_La_Vida_Linux_at_Work.md

 ---
 date: 2009-06-01 03:56
 tags: Ubuntu,Linux,OSX
+title: Living La Vida Linux at Work
 ---

-# Living La Vida Linux at Work

 Android system-level development can be done on either Linux or OSX.
 For the past few years I've been using OSX, but recently I've switched over to using